Christina of Markyate: Hagiography

 Her hagiography is incomplete.
 Parts were lost in a fire in the 18th century and it is unknown whether the biographer wrote the account before or after her death.
 There are no manuscript versions of the Vita during the 12th century.

-In the light of the Priory's legal foundation by St Paul's, the friendship of Christina and Geoffrey seems likely to derive from a fiction by Abbot Robert de Gorron (1151–1166) or by the chronicler Matthew Paris (c.
+In the light of the Priory's legal foundation by St Paul's, the friendship of Christina and Geoffrey may have been exaggerated by Abbot Robert de Gorron (1151–1166) and by the chronicler Matthew Paris (c.
 1200–1259), whose chronicle alleges that St Alban's Abbey had clerical competence over the nuns of Markyate.
 "It would almost seem that in the Gesta Abbatum the origins of Markyate and Sopwell have been confused.
 There Markyate Priory is said to have arisen through occupation of the hermitage of Roger, a former monk of St Albans, by a saintly recluse called Christina, for whom Abbot Geoffrey built a house.
 In reality, Markyate was not dependent on St Albans, as it would have been if founded by the abbot, and as Sopwell was."
-This makes it "very possible that what we are dealing with here is a later piece of fiction from a monastic chronicler."
+According to Berhard Gallistl, this makes it "very possible that what we are dealing with here is a later piece of fiction from a monastic chronicler."
 A medieval cult of the anchoress Christina is not substantiated by liturgical or historical sources.
-The Vitas existence and references to Christina in Gesta Abbatum Monasterii Sancti Albani still suggest interest in instigating such a cult in the 13th and 14th centuries.
+However, the Vitas existence and references to Christina in Gesta Abbatum Monasterii Sancti Albani still suggest interest in instigating such a cult in the 13th and 14th centuries.